 - If you are interested in having a health educator speak to a group about a specific topic, please contact Anne Short at 980-484-5112.

 CODAP stands for Community Organization for Drug Abuse Prevention and is the substance abuse prevention education unit of the health department.
 The CODAP unit is involved primarily in the school system, educating students regarding substance abuse prevention.
 This is accomplished in a variety of ways:

-- Project Northland Powerlines: Project Nortland Powerlines (PNP) is an evidence-based 5 day alcohol and other drug education class taught to all 8th grade students in Cleveland County.
+- Too Good for Drugs is an evidence-based 10 day alcohol and other drug education class taught to all 8th grade students in Cleveland County.
 Students are taught about dangers of alcohol and other drugs as well as refusal skills.

 - SOBIR: SOBIR stands for Student Options Begin in Intervention and Recovery.
 It is Cleveland County’s alternate to suspension program for violators of the school substance abuse policy.
 It will be covered in more detail down the page.

-- Operation Medicine Drop: Operation Medicine Drop is a program, in conjunction with the Cleveland County Sheriff’s office, Shelby Police Department and Kings Mountain Police Department.
+- Operation Medicine Drop: Operation Medicine Drop is a program, in conjunction with the Cleveland County Sheriff’s office, Shelby Police Department and Kings Mountain Police Department and Overdose Prevention Taskforce.
 In this Medicine Drop events, officers collect old and expired medication from citizens and incinerate them, keeping those pills off the street.
-Averaging 5 events per year, Cleveland County has collected over 100,000 dosage units within the last year.
+Averaging 5 events per year, Cleveland County has collected over 1.5 million dosage units within the last year.

 - Substance Abuse Prevention Coalition: This community coalition works to create effective policy and environmental changes to help foster better choices so as to lower the prevalence of substance abuse in Cleveland County.